 Alongside the direct effect on tumour development in the prostate through prostate hyperthermia, the inclusion of local deep hyperthermia – here the heating plate is placed in suprasymphysary location (above the pubic bone) – can help reach the area surrounding the organ.
 Doing so exposes not only the prostate but also the adjacent lymph node areas to the heat spectrum.
 As choline PET-CT follow-ups show, even large retroperitoneal (located behind the peritoneum) lymph nodes can be considerably reduced in size or almost eradicated using short-wave hyperthermia, for example.
 These large areas of prostate carcinoma tumour infestation would be untreatable using conventional irradiation, that is, these patients would be doomed to die.
 The fact that there may be good chances of recovery in such cases thanks to complementary therapy is still completely unknown.
 We have repeatedly observed such lymph node regression (choline PET CT).
 This clearly shows that so-called complementary medicine is no longer merely complementary but can also be highly autonomous and even indispensable.
 These possibilities should not be withheld from seriously ill patients with prostate carcinoma – or from other patients with cancerous tumours.

 This method tackles local carcinoma growth in the prostate.
-The method was explained in detail in FORUM KOMPLEMENTÄRE ONKOLOGIE 2/99 (you can find the article in Prof. Maar’s blog).
+The method was explained in detail in FORUM KOMPLEMENTÄRE ONKOLOGIE 2/99 (you can find the article in Dr. Maar’s blog).
 It must be emphasised that the usual microwave method is not suitable for the treatment the carcinoma.
 The shortwave principle ensures deeper penetration of the electric field.
 An attempt is made to also inhibit the growth of cells that are becoming malignant (“interface tissue”).
 Many positive experiences were made within one year using this procedure.

 A heat probe is positioned in the prostate via a treatment catheter.
 Via an external device, the heat in the probe is gradually raised to around 48° to 52° and permanently monitored.
 The treatment takes about 1.5 hours.
 The therapy is repeated after two days.
 A third treatment is carried out after 3 weeks.
 After that, a follow-up examination is carried out by means of an MRI repetition.
 The local prostate shortwave therapy may also have to be repeated several times.
 The intervals are dependent on the course of the disease as well as the MRI results.